Frameworks

 is_independent()

-Check whether the framework is independent.
+Return whether the framework is independent.

 is_inf_flexible()

-Check whether the given framework is infinitesimally flexible.
+Return whether the framework is infinitesimally flexible.

 is_inf_rigid()

-Check whether the given framework is infinitesimally rigid.
+Return whether the framework is infinitesimally rigid.

 is_isostatic()

-Check whether the framework is independent and infinitesimally rigid.
+Return whether the framework is isostatic.

 is_min_inf_rigid()